seeren/ui-design/README.md

 ```

 ## Usage
-> Features are provided by HTMLElement class attribut value or script instruction.
+> Features use HTMLElement class attribute value or script instruction.

 ### [Button](https://seeren.github.io/ui-design/#button)
+Button type can be flat, raisin or floating.
+Each type can be disabled, primary, link or colored whereas floating button can have action with icons.

 ```js
 ui btn [btn-{raised|floating}] [btn-{primary|link}] [disabled]